MahmoudAshours/Copia/README.md

 **Critical bug**
 - [ ] Onboarding screen refactor ( Causes trouble in screens)

+## Features suggested by users after the second release :
+*Added to milestones*

+- [ ] Convert PDF to document & make it audible.(Using firebase ghostscript)
+- [ ] Can edit the screen configurations to make it **Reading mode** for users eyes.
+- [ ] Add Arabic language.

+Milestone of third release :

 **July -> September:**

 - [ ] A marker to mark certain parts in the page.
 - [x] Implementing night mode. *Implemented in the first update with neumorphic design*
 - [ ] Implementing light mode.